Novandev/RowToJsonApi/README.md

 # Row To JSON

-One Paragraph of project description goes here
+Row To Json is a JSON API that does the following
+- Accepts a post request with the body being a CSV file
+- Processes said CSV file and extracts just the columns that contains numerical(continuous) data
+- From the columns that contain numerical data, it drops any and all null or NAN values.
+- Returns a JSON file that contains the descriptive statitics of the numerical columns

 ## Getting Started

-To run this project clone the repository, start a virtal environment using conda or mvenv and run the following command:
+To run this project clone the repository, start a virtual environment using conda or mvenv (or any virtual environment for python) and run the following command:
 ```
 python3 app.py
 ```
+This will start a server on your system that wull allow you to perform a post request to obtain your statistics

 ### Prerequisites